Valuation and Distribution Options for a Pension in a Divorce in Arizona

 The Court of Appeals indicated Wife could have argued for a different valuation and distribution of her share of Husband’s pension benefit before the divorce decree was entered.

-It opined Wife could have sought a Koelsch-type offset payment from Husband to Wife in the event Husband delayed the receipt of his pension benefit.
+It opined Wife could have sought a Koelsch-type offset payment from Husband to Wife in the event the Husband delayed the receipt of his pension benefit.

 The court of appeals found the trial court must have found the parties’ agreements regarding the division of the pension to have been fair given some of the other financial terms in the parties agree upon Consent Decree.